 Historians use evidence to construct a story or interpretation about the past, and often the evidence they use is fragmentary, partial or conflicting.
 A careful historian asks critical questions about her or his evidence and acknowledges the potential strengths and weaknesses of those sources for constructing plausible stories (histories) about the past.
-Historians make knowledge rather than just consume it.

-For each of your four required "SkillBuilder" papers, you will practice using a primary source in these ways.
-You'll notice that our textbook contains many original document excerpts.
-A SkillBuilder is a concise, 2-page paper critically analyzing ONE source document in light of a claim made in the textbook.
+For each of your PSA papers, you will practice using a primary source in these ways.
+You'll notice that our textbook contains many original document excerpts, and at times throughout the term I provide additional sources from digital archives.
+A PSA is a concise, 2-page paper critically analyzing ONE source in light of a claim made in the textbook.
 This is more than a simple compare/contrast exercise.
-Both the document and the textbook must be CITED in your paper using correct Chicago-Style footnotes (see the Footnotes Module on Blackboard).
+Both the source and the textbook must be CITED in your paper using correct Chicago-Style footnotes (see the Footnotes Module on Blackboard).
 You therefore need a word-processing program that permits footnotes, preferably the full installation of Microsoft Office for Mac or PC, available as a free download from the university IT website.

-SkillBuilders are NOT opinion pieces, and should not simply summarize historical content.
+PSAs are NOT opinion pieces, and should not simply summarize historical content.
 Rather, they are brief works of critical historical analysis interrogating the document using historical thinking skills.
 As you do this over and over, you develop stronger critical thinking skills, approach primary sources with greater confidence, and understand better how historians use such sources to build interpretations of the past.
 You will also be able to contribute more thoughtfully in class discussion.
 In other words, as you model what they do, you will begin thinking like a historian (a fundamental course outcome).
-See the course website for full details and grading rubric for this assignment.
+See Blackboard and the course website for full details and grading rubric for this assignment.